celasa/biomass_thesis/docs/qminos_solveme-installation.md

         * cd ..
     * python setup.py develop

+## Create new conda environment
-## If the above steps have been completed before, create a new Conda environment like this:
+### If the above steps have been completed before, create a new Conda environment like this:
 [root_directory]
 1. conda create --name [NAME_ENV] python=3.6
 2. conda activate [NAME_ENV]